 This week I’m showing my work at Superfine Art Fair Miami.
-It’s located at 10th & Ocean in South Beach and runs during Miami Art Week.
-Let me know if you’ would like a pass for th show and I’ll email you one.
+It’s located at 10th & Ocean in South Beach and runs during Miami Art Week/Miami Basel.
+Let me know if you would like a pass for the show and I’ll email you one.

 My studio will be open at Keystone Art Space for our biannual open studios.
 Come, enjoy some wine, and see the work of 30+ artists.